 Caring for someone with dementia is no easy task.
-Before you can become a caregiver for someone with dementia, you must first understand the condition and how the disease progresses and when professional dementia homecare in needed.
-That’s why we have created a comprehensive guide looking at the different types dementia, the symptoms experienced and how to manage them.
+Before you can become a carer for someone with dementia, it is important to first understand the condition and how the disease progresses and when professional dementia homecare in needed.

 The two types we would like to focus on are frontotemporal and vascular dementia.
 The reason for this is that they are both very different from each other.
 They are unlike Alzheimer’s and have a unique set of symptoms.